w3c/trusted-types/README.md

         provided string as-is.

-*   **TrustedURL**: This type would be used to represent a trusted URL that could be used to load resources or navigate a frame.
+*   **TrustedURL**: This type would be used to represent a trusted URL that could be used to load non-scripting resources or navigate a frame.

     ```
     interface TrustedURL {